conanttld/webrtc_video_stream/README.md

 ## Overview

 This application is a real-time video streaming platform built with WebRTC, React, and TensorFlow.js.
 It enables peer-to-peer video broadcasting with an optional background blur effect using the BodyPix machine learning model.
+The system also includes in-stream text chat and file sharing through WebRTC data channels.
 The system consists of a client application (React) and a signaling server (Node.js) that facilitates WebRTC connection establishment.

 ## System Architecture